vivid-inc/ash-ra-template/DEVELOP.md

 **Java**:
 - Lower-bound of Java 8, because it strikes a good balance between wide adoption and long-term stability.
-- Restrict testing and support to Java LTS releases, as these represent a somewhat stable target with wide adoption.
+- Java LTS releases, as these represent a stable target with wide adoption.

 **Leiningen** is the primary build tool.
 - Lower-bound of Leiningen 2.10.0.
 This is a reasonably recent version of Leiningen provided by CircleCI at the time of this writing.